kjgueye/globalmantics_crm/README.md

 # Globalmantics CRM app
-Still undrfe development, but it will be amazing.
+Still under development, but it will be amazing.